WEKA

 Hybrid cloud infrastructure is a common and useful platform upon which organizations can build business and research applications.
 The strength and flexibility of using both public and private cloud systems can help these organizations granularly control their infrastructure while getting the power they need for heavy workloads.

-Some of the core benefits a hybrid cloud system brings to an organization include:
+Some of the core benefits of hybrid cloud infrastructure for an organization include:

 • Granular Controls Where Needed: The benefit of private cloud infrastructure is that it allows more control over the hardware and software of that system.
 However, when it’s simply not feasible or necessary to have that kind of control over an entire infrastructure, hybrid splits the difference so that expensive private cloud infrastructure is only deployed when and where it is needed.